KennaSecurity/toolkit/README.md

 [ ] Example:
 [ ] docker run -it jcran/toolkit:latest toolkit.sh task=example:option1=true:option2=abc
 [ ]
-[ ] At this time, toolkit usage is strictly UNSUPPORTED.
+[ ] At this time, toolkit usage is strictly *UNSUPPORTED*.
 [ ]
 [ ]
 [ ] Tasks:
-[+]  - aws_guardduty: This task pulls results from AWS GuardDuty API and translates them into KDI JSON [+]  - aws_inspector: This task pulls results from AWS inspector API and translates them into KDI JSON [+]  - bitsight: This task connects to the Bitsight API and pulls results into the Kenna Platform.
+[+]  - aws_guardduty: This task pulls results from AWS GuardDuty API and translates them into KDI JSON [+]  - aws_inspector: This task pulls results from AWS inspector API and translates them into KDI [+]  - bitsight: This task connects to the Bitsight API and pulls results into the Kenna Platform.
 [+]  - expanse: This task connects to the Expanse API and pulls results into the Kenna Platform.
 [+]  - footprinting_csv_to_kdi: This task parses digital footprinting data from CSV files into KDI and optionally uploads them.
-[+]  - inspect_api_token: This task pulls results from AWS inspector and translates them into JSON [+]  - riskiq: This task connects to the RiskIQ API and pulls results into the Kenna Platform.
+[+]  - kenna_api_token_check: This task simply verifies a Kenna AOU token vs a given host [+]  - riskiq: This task connects to the RiskIQ API and pulls results into the Kenna Platform.
 [+]  - upload_file: This task uploads a file to a specified connector [+]  - user_role_sync: This task creates users and assigns them to roles via the API